pan-webis-de/jairescalante11/README.md

 To execute the software, install it and make sure all its dependencies are installed as well; then run the software using the following command:

+`java -jar escalante.jar -i <path-to-input-data> -o <output-path>/answers.json`

+For large test sets it may be required to give more memory to java.
+Then you can use the following command (e.g. with 14 GB of RAM):

 `java -Xmx14336M -Xms14336M -jar escalante.jar -i <path-to-input-data> -o <output-path>/answers.json`

 ## Input and Output Formats